Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Lay on Hands is a strong single-target heal, useful in both Mythic+ and Raiding.

-Fist of Justice can be useful if you need more frequent single-target CC in Mythic+, but will not have any Raid uses.
+Fist of Justice can be useful if you need more frequent single-target CC in Mythic+, but has limited usefulness in Raid.

 Blinding Light is useful as an AoE cast interruption in Mythic+.